zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 That's all well and good, you might be saying, but how are you going to solve this problem?

 ## Diving In
+The first step when employing this tool is to locate a draw call which exhibits the problem that you're attempting to solve.
+This can be done in the left pane by scrolling through the event list until the texture viewer displays a misrender.

+I've expedited the process slightly and located a problem frame: